traxconn/talkino/readme.txt

 = Where can I find the complete documentation?  =

-We have prepared the full documentation which includes the free and premium versions of Talkino.
+We have prepared the full documentation which includes the basic and bundle versions of Talkino.
 Kindly please refer [here](https://traxconn.com/plugins/talkino/docs/) for more information.

 = What is an agent and how can I add an agent's information?  =